fetch

 See our authentication guide for an example of how to

-use fetch.loose
+use fetch.loose.

 fetch.Request

-A constructor for creating a FetchRequest
+A constructor for creating a FetchRequest instance, which inherits from

-the native Request and receives the same arguments as fetch
+the native Request and receives the same arguments as fetch.

 new fetch.Request(input);